College of Arts and Sciences

 Beyond their course work, students are encouraged to conduct independent research within the college, in other units of the university, or in the scientific and cultural institutions of University Circle.
 They also have opportunities to engage in service learning projects and internships in research institutions, businesses, cultural institutions, and governmental agencies.
 With funding from the college’s Experiential Learning Fellowship programs, undergraduates may design and carry out ambitious research projects in Cleveland or across the globe.

 The college’s graduate offerings include doctoral programs in 19 fields and several distinctive master's programs.
-Through a partnership with Cleveland Play House, the Department of Theater has created one of the nation’s preeminent Master of Fine Arts programs in acting.
+Through a partnership with Cleveland Play House, the Department of Theater has created one of the world’s preeminent Master of Fine Arts programs in acting.
 The Science and Technology Entrepreneurship Program (STEP) offers a three- or four-semester sequence of courses leading to a Master of Science degree in biotechnology, chemistry, or physics.

 Cyrus C. Taylor, PhD